If a distillation came out of Ireland — its pure essence concentrated in a single place, that would be Dunquin.

 Next morning, I woke up while it was still dark, I took my camera and walked out.
 It was chilly but there was no wind except for a small breeze picking up from time to time.
 The light rustle of the grass leaves broke the silent.
 It didn’t take long for the blue hour to come and cast its light on the horizon revealing the outline of the Great Blasket island.
 Teraght with its pointy silhouette was just behind it and next to it the “sleeping giant” or “dead man”—as Inishtooskert island is called, lived up to its name, resembling a human being as convincingly as a piece of land could ever have.

-I got a few shots trying to combine the landscape with the seascape just behind it, but it didn’t really work as I had hoped to, because of the neighbor’s yard that was in the way.
-“Well, photography is like fishing, most of the times you come back empty handed” I shot a couple frames more and went back to bed.
+I got a few shots trying to combine the landscape with the seascape just behind it, but it didn’t really work as I had hoped for, mostly because of the neighbor’s yard that was in the way.
+Well, photography is like fishing, most of the times you come back empty handed.
+I took in the scenery a for bit more and went back to bed.

 On the Road

 The harbor seemed like a good starting point.
 While walking through the village’s green pastures with the small houses and the ocean in the background, I admired the way that this old community had been built in harmony with nature.
 There was nobody around around save for a few sheep and cattle, usually contained by stone walls.
 Irish sheep are always marked by the owner’s colors, something that makes them look like modern art in a rural themed canvas.